 Who May Access Computers

-Guest logons are available for individuals who have a temporary educational affiliation with Buffalo State, such as visiting scholars or students from other colleges or universities, or for members of the Friends of E. H. Butler Library.
-Issuance of guest passes is at the discretion of the library.
-Guest logons are only available for computer use within the library.
+Guest logins are available for individuals with a temporary educational affiliation with Buffalo State, such as visiting scholars or students from other colleges or universities.
+Guest logins are only available for computer use within the library.
+Guest logins are issued by the IT Help Desk in the library.
+All other guests are welcome to bring in their personal devices and access the guest wifi in the library.

 Acceptable Use